 Meaning, don't “jailbreak” or “root” the device.
 It's tempting because it can give you more customization and let you sideload apps outside the App Stores, but you lose a great deal of device security by doing so.

-And while you can of course sideload apps on Android devices without rooting the device, we strongly recommend against that as well.
-We believe that a significant amount of mobile device security comes from sticking to the official App Stores.
+And while you can of course sideload apps on Android devices without rooting the device, I strongly recommend against that as well.
+I believe that a significant amount of mobile device security comes from sticking to the official App Stores.

-If you have jailbroken your device, we recommend wiping and restoring your device to its original state and installing everything from the ground up.
-We know it's inconvenient, but it's an essential step to take for mobile security.
+If you have jailbroken your device, I recommend wiping and restoring your device to its original state and installing everything from the ground up.
+I know it's inconvenient, but it's an essential step to take for mobile security.

 If you didn't jailbreak or root your device, there's nothing for you to do here.
 Let's move on to cleaning up your apps.